openhab/openhab-addons/bundles/org.openhab.binding.plugwise/README.md

 ## Discovery

 Automatic device discovery runs every 3 minutes which can be sped up by starting a manual discovery.
-The Stick is automatically discovered on unused serial ports.
 All Circle, Circle+ and Stealth devices are discovered immediately after adding the Stick.
 Battery powered devices like the Scan, Sense and Switch are discovered when they are awake.
 The Scan and Sense can be woken by pressing the "Wake" button.
 The Switch is detected when it is awake after switching the left or right button.